Proxying in 2026: The Geeky Domain Guide to Playing Smart

 Let's dispense with the purist posturing immediately.
 Magic: The Gathering in 2026 is an expensive habit.
 With Wizards of the Coast dropping a new product every time the wind changes direction, keeping up with the optimal Commander meta requires either a six-figure salary or a severe lack of financial responsibility.

 This has led to the golden age of the "proxy."
-A proxy is a stand-in card.
-It is a piece of cardboard representing a real Magic card that you either cannot afford, cannot find, or simply refuse to take out of your climate-controlled vault.
+A proxy is a stand-in card — a piece of cardboard representing a real Magic card that you either cannot afford, cannot find, or simply refuse to take out of your climate-controlled vault.
 Five years ago, proxying was a taboo subject that would get you side-eyed at a Local Game Store (LGS).
 Today?
 It is a functional requirement for keeping the casual Commander format alive.

 "If I sit down at a table for a casual game, I want to play against your brain, your deck-building synergy, and your threat assessment.
 I do not want to play against your credit limit."